zachaller/gitops-promoter-demo-hydrator/README.md

 This demo is a very quick and dirty repo in order to test the GitOps Promoter without an ArgoCD hydrator.

+## Prerequisite

+These must be findable on your PATH

+* Git CLI
+* kustomize CLI

 ## How to use

 * Fork Repo